javajon/node-mountains/README.md

 - Inside the /client folder: `node index`
 - Inside the /root folder: `npm start`

-Then, go to http://localhost:3000/ and test it out.
+Go to http://localhost:3000/ and try the _Mountains_ application.

 ## Running on Kubernetes

 This project includes Dockerfiles to package the client and server into container images.
-In turn, there is a [Katacoda scenario](https://katacoda.com/javajon/courses/kubernetes-containers) that shows how these containers can run on Kubernetes.
+In turn, there is a Katacoda scenario called [Node.js to Kubernetes](https://katacoda.com/javajon/courses/kubernetes-containers) that shows how this application runs on Kubernetes.

 ## References